Documentation Index

 Troubleshooting

 Recommended for debugging: Use k9s, a terminal-based Kubernetes dashboard, to monitor jobs, pods, and logs in real time.
-Runk9s -n <NAMESPACE> to get a live view of resources, switch between them instantly, and inspect logs or events with a few keystrokes.
+Runk9s -n <workspace> to get a live view of resources, switch between them instantly, and inspect logs or events with a few keystrokes.
 Compared to kubectl, it is faster and more convenient.

 Stale Kubernetes Job preventing new Job execution: